Senior Council Assistant to Ward 4 Councillor Aaron Paquette

 Unfortunately, the previous provincial government failed to ensure transparency and proper

 I am very pleased to announce that, thanks to your advocacy, my transit Motion was approved today by Council's Urban Planning Committee.
 A report will come forward to City Council in the late fall.
 I want to give a special thanks to Karin and Andrea for coming down from Ward 4 and taking time out of their day to speak to the Committee.
 Since I was elected, I have pushed hard to make transit better for Edmontonians.
-This Motion asks for a new way to envision transit in our city, to
+This Motion asks for a new way to

 Like many, I was shaken to learn on Sunday morning that one of our fellow Edmontonians had died outside near an LRT station, and that police believed his death was due to the cold.